 So, how to operate the proper MTP cabling testing?
 The answer is simple.
 Do as the following says.
 It’s highly recommended to test all 12 fibers of the MTP simultaneously and comprehensively (including loss, polarity, etc.).
 That sort of test capability changes the fiber landscape, enabling installers and technicians to efficiently validate and troubleshoot fiber flying through the process by tackling an entire 12-fiber cable MTP with the push of a button.

 MTP cable ensures simple fiber connectivity and meets bandwidth demands, offering the easy way for 40/100GbE migration path from 10GbE.
-The growing use of MTP fiber cable shows that the single MPO connection is your right choice.
+The growing use of MTP fiber cable shows that the single MPO connection is the right choice.
 Fiberstore supplies a sea of MPO/MTP cables available in trunk and harness versions.
-Besides MTP cables, other cabling products are also available for various applications, like 487655-B21, a HP compatible SFP+ copper cabling product for 10GbE transmission.
+Besides MTP cables, other cabling products are also available for various applications, like 487655-B21, an HP compatible SFP+ copper cabling product for 10GbE transmission.
 For more information about MTP cables or other cabling products, you can visit Fiberstore.